andrewpfunk/Android-411/README.md

 adb-59051FDCR0054L-lpsvGQ._adb-tls-connect._tcp	device   # YMMV
 ```

-Now run the following command to forward port 8022 from your computer to your phone:
+Now run the following command on your computer to forward port 8022 from your computer to your phone:

 ```
 adb forward tcp:8022 tcp:8022
 ```

-Finally, you should be able to connect using this command:
+Finally, you should be able to connect using this command on your computer:

 ```
 ssh droid@localhost -p 8022